Updated: September 2021

 REVISITING OLD CONTENT

 As a blogger it’s always a good idea to revisit old posts and make sure they have up to date information and photos.
-I’ve used Blogtober 2019 and 2020 as an opportunity to do just that and will be sharing some updated posts from the travel, health, eco and tips sections.
+I’ve used Blogtober 2019 and 2020 as an opportunity to do just that and will be sharing some recipes and updated posts from the travel, health, eco and tips sections.

 HOW TO TAKE PART